microsoft/FHIR-Converter/docs/how-to-guides/configuration-settings.md

 ### Azure Container App

-The provided [deployment options](deployment-options.md) setup the FHIR converter service to run on Azure Container Apps.
+The provided [deployment options](deployment-options.md) setup the FHIR converter service to run on Azure Container Apps, which is configured with basic settings intended for testing.

-The quickstart deployment options set up the Container App with default configurations that is ideal for testing.
-Azure Container Apps offers various configurable options for your app:
+Azure Container Apps offers various configurable options for your app, that you can update to better suit your requirements:

 * To manage hardware requirements that meet your workload requirements, refer [Workload profiles](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview)
 .